slash4/Model01-Firmware/README-abg.md

 ### aliases-abg-orphans-merlin3.h

-For class 5 language keymaps, such as European Spanish and Swiss German/French, which have square and curly brackets on all four keys to the left of fat-`Enter`.
+For class 5 language keymaps, such as European Spanish and Swiss German/French, which have square and curly brackets separated on the four keys to the left of `Enter`.
 This layout moves the opening brackets to the keys below `Prog` and leaves the closing brackets on the keys below `Num`.
 Backtick goes to the right of `5`.